-Open The Holy Bible in its Original Order, A Faithful Version and the King James Version to Galatians 2, because we're going to do some alternate reading.
-Galatians is the most difficult, the hardest to understand, and the most misunderstood book of the whole Bible.
-Unfortunately, most people go to Galatians first, rather than later.

-Let me give you the writings of the Apostle Paul; the order of difficulty of these three technical books:
+Open the Bible to the book of Galatians, chapter two, and open your King James Version to chapter two.
+We're going to do some alternate reading.
+Galatians is the most difficult, the hardest to understand and the most misunderstood book of the whole Bible.
+Unfortunately, most people go to Galatians first rather than later.
+Let me give you, for an example, the writings of the Apostle Paul, the order of difficulty of these three technical books:

-- 1. Hebrews

-- -the easiest to understand, although there are some technical points there
+- 1. Hebrews-the easiest to understand, though there are some technical points there

 - 2. Romans

 - 3. Galatians

-In order to understand Galatians you should understand Hebrews first, then Romans, then Galatians.
+In order to understand Galatians, you should understand Hebrews first, then Romans, then Galatians.
 Why do I say that?
-Because almost all Protestant doctrine is based upon misinterpretations and misunderstandings of Hebrews, Romans and Galatians!
+Almost all Protestant doctrine is based upon misinterpretations and misunderstandings of Hebrews, Romans and Galatians!.
 Not only do the Protestants misunderstand it, they go to it and they use certain verses to do away with the requirement to keep the commandments of God.
 Plus, the translation of the King James Version of the Bible gives credence to their interpretations of it.
-We'll compare that when we get to Romans and Galatians in just a moment.
+We'll compare that when we get to Romans and here in Galatians in just a minute.
+In translating Galatians I found one explosion and two bombshells.
+Let's look at the first explosion: